toadkicker/jimgur/README.md

-JqImgur
+JImgur
 ======

-A jQuery plugin for interacting with the imgur.com API version 3.
+A javascript client for interacting with the imgur.com API version 3.

 Built using a publish/subscribe pattern.